 Just when I thought I’d heard of all the songs that pay homage to San Francisco, I discover the song, “San Francisco” by French singer, Maxime Le Forestier!
 As a Francophile from San Francisco, I wondered, How have I not heard of this song before?
 Quel dommage!
 (What a pity!)

 Good thing “Never stop learning” is a motto of mine.
 I love discovering gems like these!

 La maison bleue / The blue house

-I learned that Maxime Le Forestier lived in a blue house (pictured above) located in The City’s Castro neighborhood in the 1970s.
+I learned that in the 1970s, Maxime Le Forestier lived in a blue house (pictured above) located in The City’s Castro neighborhood.
 It became the inspiration for the song with lyrics, like:

 “C’est une maison bleue

 Nageant dans le brouillard …”

 In 2011, Maxime Le Forestier returned to San Francisco and the blue house to unveil a plaque offered by the Consulate General of France in San Francisco.

 If You’re Going to San Francisco, Be Sure to Watch These Videos Filmed There